fialovy/different_from_me_should/README.md

 to eventually process the text I obtained from various subreddits, with a little cleanup courtesy of [nltk](https://www.nltk.org/api/nltk.tokenize.sent_tokenize.html).

+More specifically, I wanted to use markovify's `make_sentence_with_start` method with my introductory phrase, "Other people should...".
+But there was a problem:
+`make_sentence_with_start` requires your corpus to actually contain sentences with that start already!
+Even if I compiled a great deal of text from each subreddit, I might not find that very often in the wild.

+So, as a workaround, I decided to inject the gathered texts with some 'neutral' sounding sentences that _do_ start with "Other people should" that might reasonably follow a more characteristic or - if we're lucky - even prescriptive sentence that someone wrote in a post or comment.
+I placed such 'seed' sentences at random-but-reasonably-far-apart-from-each-other spots in the corpus before attempting to feed it to markovify.

 ### Is it even meaningful?

 🌚

+Given how the whole state size thing works, probably not.
+Even when markovify successfully constructs something with the desired prefix, we have no way of knowing whether the 'real', non-seeded text it builds the rest of the sentence from was ever in a prescriptive context in the first place.

 ### Silly results that made me laugh and/or worry
 < add screenshotz here >